-The Science Explorer interviews Neil Walsh from SCIEX to discuss the significant application areas of the Echo® MS System and what makes this system so attractive to biopharmaceutical laboratories.
+In this interview from the Science Explorer about the Echo® MS system, Neil Walsh from SCIEX discusses the significant application areas of the system and what makes it so attractive to biopharmaceutical laboratories.

 Here is a snippet of the conversation.
 Watch the video for the complete interview.

 Could you start by introducing the Echo® MS system and its evolution up to this point?

 Neil Walsh: Absolutely.
 The need for this product has been driven by pharma and specifically drug discovery.
 These scientists are always trying to push the boundaries.
 They want to get more mass spec data to help inform better decisions.
 But there is a bottleneck there holding them back, and that is the fact that a lot of these assays for mass spectrometry use liquid chromatography.
 LC is great.
 It is what we use through all the other parts of the drug discovery pipeline.
 But with the volume of samples going through in the drug discovery phase, it is a real bottleneck.
 The challenges around all the valving, the cycle times and the sample preparation have been a limitation to the application of mass spectrometry in that drug discovery phase.

 What is different about the Echo® MS system is that it is not using LC, which is a game-changer.
 Why?
 Because it is getting rid of that bottleneck.
 It is getting rid of that sample preparation.

 So, how is it different?
 The Echo® MS system brings together Acoustic Droplet Ejection and Open Port Interface technology to enable contactless sampling.
 Using sound waves in a contactless manner, it ejects the sample from the plate up into the Open Port Interface.
 Then it is diluted a thousandfold by a typical carrier solvent used in electrospray and carried through to the electrospray interface, where it is ionized and then detected by the mass spectrometer.

 Can you add any other insights into what sets the Echo® MS system apart from other high-throughput technologies?